 At the time of 9/11 and afterward, eagle-eye Greenwald had a high regard for George W. Bush’s behavior!
 (See excerpted article below.)
 He may just be a naif being manipulated by Cato Institute/Palantir/Thiel etc. He is definitely proving useful, and one must wonder if “Team Thiel” had anything to do with the leaking.

 Note the relationship between Bridgewater Associates and Palantir.
-Bridgewater Associates former general counsel is Peter Comey, who has been nominated by the “Lee Harvey Obama” (as we call him) to be head of the FBI.
+Bridgewater Associates former general counsel is James Comey, who has been nominated by the “Lee Harvey Obama” (as we call him) to be head of the FBI.

 Deutsche Telekom–parent company of T-Mobile and MetroPCS–is used by the BND.
 BND does the same thing.